LindaNSIP/usecases/docs/enrollment/enrollment.md

 #### Assumptions:

-3^rd^ Party Vendor is a current supplier of a SIS product in schools or has knowledge of student administration processes in K-12 Schools.
+3rd Party Vendor is a current supplier of a SIS product in schools or has knowledge of student administration processes in K-12 Schools.

-#### <span data-mce-style="color: #333333;" style="color: rgb(51,51,51);">Pre-Conditions:</span>
+#### Pre-Conditions:

--   Vendor has access to HITs
+-   Vendor has access to HITS
--   HITs has been provisioned with School Data
+-   HITS has been provisioned with School Data
--   Vendor has mapped the relevant SIF Objects to their systems:\
+-   Vendor has mapped the relevant SIF Objects to their systems:
-    <span>StudentPersonal</span>\
-    SchoolInfo\
-    StudentSchoolEnrolment\
-    StudentContactPersonal\
+-
+    StudentPersonal

+    SchoolInfo

+    StudentSchoolEnrolment

+    StudentContactPersonal

     StudentContactRelationship

 (Here is a
 **[summary](http://kb.nsip.edu.au/download/attachments/13960390/SIS+Baseline+Profile+1+3+Draft+-+Summary.pdf)**and